Home |

 DEI Expert

-When it comes to disability, people might not be exclusionary by choice; they may simply be afraid of "saying the wrong thing" or acting on unconscious biases.
-This 60-minute session provides a clear, practical roadmap for navigating disability in the workplace with confidence.
-We explore the full spectrum of disability, from those that are visible to the many that are non-apparent (invisible), and replace awkwardness with literacy.
-By focusing on language, common microaggressions, and simple tools for engagement, we empower your team to move past the "fear of the unknown" and build genuine professional connections.
+Most people aren't exclusionary by choice, they're afraid of "saying the wrong thing" or acting on unconscious bias.
+This 60-minute session offers a practical roadmap for navigating disability in the workplace with confidence.
+We cover the full spectrum, from visible to non-apparent (invisible) disabilities, and replace awkwardness with literacy through language, microaggressions, and simple tools for engagement.
+From there, we move into disclosure, why it matters for both the individual, team and organisation, what holds people back, and how to shift it, before unpacking reasonable accommodation and the support structures that make belonging real.

 This Session Includes